 Always watching the weather forecast before the trip to have plans to behave.
 In the typhoon situation, flash floods and road erosion can occur, especially if you are planning to climb a mountain or go to the sea and go camping, perhaps you must postpone the plan, switch to other options to ensure safety.
 Because of moving in adverse weather is very dangerous, and also, you can not visit anything but sleep in the hotel.
 This causes a waste of time and money.

 When traveling in erratic weather and easily occur rain and storms, preparing luggage before the trip is extremely important.
-You should choose a large tourist backpack with waterproof outer layer.
-Bring waterproof bags to prevent incidents that can damage your electronic devices such as cameras, phones and other items.
+You should choose a large tourist backpack with the waterproof outer layer.
+Bring waterproof bags to prevent incidents that can damage your electronic devices such as cameras, phones, and other items.

 Next, you need to bring a raincoat and umbrella with you.
 Napkins for easy cleaning when things get wet.
 Do not forget to bring a scarf, as they will help you keep warm, prevent colds and fever due to changes of weather.